MazArslan/overprovisioning/Overprovisioning.md

 #### Create a Priority Class

 The Priority class dictates how important a pod compared to other pods.
 A lower priority would cause the scheduler will evict the pods, to allow the schedule of higher priority pods.
 By default most pods have a priority of 0.
-We are creating a new `PriorityClass` to allow our pods to be evicted, When more important workloads are created.
+We are creating a new `PriorityClass` to allow our pods to be evicted, when more important workloads are created.

 Create a new priority class on your OpenShift Cluster.